QuantEcon/lecture-python-intro/lectures/lake_model.md

 Therefore, the magnitude $x_t = A^t x_0$ is also dominated by $r(A)^t$ in the long run.

-We further examine the spectral radius.
 Recall that the spectral radius is bounded by column sums: for $A \geq 0$, we have

 ```{math}
 :label: PF_bounds